Carlhultberg/MVK-2018-Pub/README.md

 https://drive.google.com/open?id=16oiJhXUVUhW8zqMnEdBgMgNkW0BzBgzB
 since Github only allows files up to 100mb it's not possible to upload it here directly.

+## Known bugs

+* Stressing the media player by rapidly pressing forward in a tracklist longer than 2 tracks the application crash.
+* Some of the times when the application is opened for the very first time it takes to presses to play an arbitary track.
+The reason for this is unknown and in not considered critical.
+* Known React navigation feature/bug results in multiple stack windows when when a new view is pressed very quickly.

 ## The MIT License
 Copyright(c) 2018 Gustav Kjellberg, Gustaf Lidfeldt, Diar Sabri, Maria Lindblad, Lars Lundin, Carl Hultberg, Bruhan Hashi, Sebastian Franzén, Jesper Öberg, Björn Aurell Hansson, Tommy Samuelsson. <gustav.kjellberg@hotmail.com>